ivan-demchenko/ivan-demchenko.github.io/content/blog/2025-12-22-my-ai-observations.md

 - They often skip critical dependencies
 - They don’t maintain a durable mental model of architecture
-- In my experience, after 20–30 minutes of real work, some agents tend to derail from the initial implementation plan, especially in the mature systems, and if we try to adjust the plan halfway through
+- In my experience, after about 30 minutes of real work, some agents tend to derail from the initial implementation plan, especially in the mature systems, and if we try to adjust the plan halfway through.
+However, agent constantly improve in this regard and prompting techniques help to mitigate this issue.
 - They focus on “working code”, immediate gain, not on long-term clarity or complexity reduction - this is still very much up to the LLM user.

 As a system (or a component of a system) grows, understanding interactions between components or pieces is critical.
 At this point, it looks like LLMs struggle here as they are not designed for this.
 All of this translates into more information to be fed into the model (aside from the system and the user prompt), which occupies the context window quite a bit.